Are you an aspiring 3D lighting artist?

 You should know how light and shadow interact with each other in different situations to set the tone or the mood of the scene.
 Also, you need to understand the different CG lights to use and their attributes and dissect reference images to recreate certain tones.

-Having experience and knowledge about procedural shading, coding, and familiarity with applications such as Python, Maya, and Nuke can also help if you want to become a successful CG lighting artist.
+Having experience and knowledge about procedural shading, coding, and familiarity with languages such as Python and Nuke can also help if you want to become a successful CG lighting artist.
+However, you don’t necessarily need coding skills.

-To light a character, you should have a deep understanding of different artistic concepts such as mood lighting, eye lighting, three-point lighting, Rembrandt lighting, hero colors, villain colors, shaping, and so much more.
+To light a character, you should have knowledge of different artistic concepts such as mood lighting, eye lighting, three-point lighting, Rembrandt lighting, hero colors, villain colors, shaping, and so much more.
 You need to learn how to use the key light, fill light, and rim light to control the light and shadow and make the character look believable.

 Environment lighting involves adding light and shadows to a scene to make it appear as realistic as possible.
-To light a scene and make it as natural as possible, you should know how light and shadow interact with each other in real-life daylight and nighttime scenarios, indoors and outdoors.
+Here, you should know how light and shadow interact with each other in real-life daylight and nighttime scenarios, including indoor and outdoor lighting.

 Simulating natural lighting involves awareness of the environment around the scene, the direction of sunlight, soft illumination from the sky, the indirect light that blends different colors, and so forth.

-If the scene requires artificial light from, say, a flashlight or a street lamp, you need to know how to simulate realistic light patterns and illumination in the scene for realistic results.
-You should also have a deep understanding of how light and shadow behave in underwater scenes, foggy scenes, snowy scenes, and more.
+If the scene requires artificial light from, say, a flashlight or a street lamp, you need to know how to simulate realistic lighting patterns and illumination in the scene for realistic results.
+You should also have an understanding of how light and shadow behave in underwater scenes, foggy scenes, snowy scenes, and more.

 Materials and shaders